Home About Portfolio Resume Contact

 Scope40,000+ athletes · Field operations nationwide

-Azure DevOpsCI/CDSIMONPostgreSQLSFTP PipelinesUATVendor ManagementLegal Compliance
+Azure DevOpsRequirements GatheringUATField TestingSIMONPostgreSQLVendor ManagementLegal Compliance

 The context

 When a Doping Control Officer conducts an athlete test in the field, every step — from notification to sample collection to chain-of-custody documentation — must be recorded with precision.
-The data generated is legally significant: it forms the evidentiary basis for anti-doping rule violation proceedings and must be defensible under international arbitration standards.
+The data is legally significant: it forms the evidentiary basis for anti-doping rule violation proceedings and must be defensible under international arbitration standards.

 What we were working with

-• Manual data entry at two points — in the field on paper, then again at headquarters during transcription — doubled the opportunity for error
+• Manual data entry at two points — in the field on paper, then again at headquarters during transcription — doubled the opportunity for error at every single test

 • Transmission delays — physical forms moved through scan-email-entry workflows that added hours between field collection and lab receipt